Mercien/Mercien/README.md

 - 👋 Hi, I’m @Mercien
-- 👀 I’m interested in web and software development
+- 👀 I’m a web and software developer
+- 😃 I am an effecient WordPress Designer and Developer
-- 🌱 I’m currently learning ReactJS and his family 😃
+- 🌱 I’m currently practicing ReactJS and his family for custom projects
-- 💞️ I’m looking to learn more about crypto project
+- 💞️ I’m also a Web3 and Crypto enthusiast, and I'm learning more about crypto project
 - 📫 How to reach me via mercienloaded@gmail.com

 <!---